Official opening ceremony

 Team Time Trial (Men Seniors): 40km

 Boys & Girls: 60km

 Road Race: 168km

-This will be the second time Rwanda has hosted the continental road championships after hosting the 2010 edition.
+It will be the second time that Rwanda has hosted the continental championships, but the first in eight years since 2010.

 Rwanda Cycling Federation (FERWACY) already has experience in hosting high-level competitions such as Tour du Rwanda which has earned great success over the years and is now one of the major cycling events in Africa.

 FERWAFCY president Aimable Bayingana said then that, “We are delighted and honored to bring back the continental championships to Rwanda.
 This is a great appreciation for Rwanda’s hosting qualities that we have in hosting several events including a hugely successful Tour du Rwanda.”

 Bayingana declared that preparations for continental championships are progressing well, “preparations have already started and we are confident that 2018 continental championships will be the best Africa has known.”

 “Our passion for cycling is renowned and we can expect huge crowds just as there are every year during the Tour du Rwanda.
 We are eager to create a memorable experience for all the participants and fans,” he stated.

 Last year, 20 countries participated in the annual event, with South Africa, Eritrea and Egypt taking the top three spots whereas Ethiopia completed the top four.